-Thank you for choosing an ESSE cooking stove.
+Thank you for choosing an ESSE stove.
 Please read these instructions carefully to ensure your safety and enjoyment whilst using this product.
-Correctly installed and operated, your ESSE cooking stove will provide faithful service indefinitely.
-We feel certain that like countless ESSE owners since 1854, you will be truly satisfied by the warmth and comfort it will provide and the taste of your food cooked within its oven.
+Correctly installed and operated, your ESSE stove will provide faithful service indefinitely.
+We feel certain that like countless ESSE owners since 1854, you will be delighted with the warmth and comfort it will provide.

-BEFORE USING YOUR COOKING STOVE
+BEFORE USING YOUR STOVE

-Ensure that any plastic film used to protect surfaces has been removed (e.g. from the inside of the oven door).
 The hotplate has been painted at the factory to prevent rusting and therefore will require wiping with a damp cloth and drying with a tea towel or kitchen roll.

-During the first few operations of the cook stove there may be some ticking and fumes emitted.
+During the first few operations of the stove there may be some fumes emitted.
 This is normal and part of the initial expansion & material curing process.

-YOUR COOKING STOVE
+YOUR STOVE

-Figure 2 Warmheart Cooking Stove
+Figure 1 Warmheart S Stove Dimensions

-Figure 1 and Figure 2 show the cooking stoves and their controls.
+Figure 1 show the stoves dimensions controls.
 The fire is loaded, refuelled, and emptied through the large glass fire door.